 Mortgage Loan Processor: Job Description, Duties and Career Information

-Mortgage loan processors are highly involved with their clients, working to complete mortgage loan applications.
-This involves collecting of employment and financial data, including an applicant's assets, current debts and monthly expenses.
+Mortgage loan processors work with clients to complete mortgage loan applications.
+This involves collecting employment and financial data, including an applicant's assets, current debts and monthly expenses.
 Mortgage loan processors must verify all data given to them by clients.

-Mortgage loan processors may work under a number of different job titles including loan officer, loan interviewer and loan clerk.
+Mortgage loan processors can work under a number of job titles, including loan officer, loan interviewer and loan clerk.
 They work with individual applicants to complete loan applications.
-It is the mortgage loan processor's job to ensure that the application is complete and accurate, a task that can require time and attention to detail.
+It's the mortgage loan processor's job to ensure that the application is complete and accurate, a task that can require time and attention to detail.

-According to the U.S. Department of Labor's online occupation database, mortgage loan processors must contact applicants in a variety of ways including by telephone, e-mail or in-person meetings (online.onetcenter.org).
+According to the U.S. Department of Labor's online occupation database, mortgage loan processors might contact applicants in a variety of ways, including by telephone, e-mail or in-person meetings (online.onetcenter.org).
 They are tasked with answering client questions and assisting the client in choosing the mortgage type and mortgage terms appropriate to the financial information gathered.
 Financial information gathered includes employment situation, salary, assets, financial status, current debts and current expenses.
-In addition to loan application completion, mortgage loan processor may be responsible for developing new business through marketing efforts.
+In addition to completing loan applications, mortgage loan processors might develop new business through marketing efforts.

 Related to Mortgage Loan Processor: Job Description, Duties and Career Information